Call automation for data driven teams | FreJun

 In the time-based routing strategy, the call routing system will transfer the customer’s call to the agent based on the time and day of the call.
 For example, if the caller calls during a time when the business is closed in that time zone, the system will route the call to another available agent in another time zone.

-This is an intelligent strategy where the system uses the available data and intelligence to route the calls accordingly.
-For example, if a broadband customer has a query related to the service but hasn’t paid the bill for the previous month.
-You can redirect them to the collections department first upon calling the business phone number.
+This strategy leverages available data and intelligence to route calls effectively.
+For example, if a broadband customer has a service-related query but hasn’t paid last month’s bill, the system can immediately redirect them to the collections department when they call the business phone number.

 This is almost similar to the previous strategy.
 The only difference is that the focus is on the value of the customer.
 To set up this strategy, integrate your call routing system with a CRM.
 The CRM, in turn, will bring revenue-based insights to personalize your routing system.
 For example, if an existing customer with a higher credit limit calls a credit card company, you can route them to the premium credit card team with higher pricing.

-This strategy focuses on those customers seeking information without the aid of a live agent.
-The callers can use the IVR menu to collect the necessary information by talking to an automated attendant.
-For example, a customer looking to find the store address can interact with the IVR, which gives an option to learn the address without talking to a live agent.
+This strategy targets customers who seek information without needing a live agent.
+Specifically, callers can use the IVR menu to gather the details they need by interacting with an automated attendant.
+For example, if a customer needs the store address, they can interact with the IVR, which immediately offers the address option.
+As a result, there is no need to speak with a live agent.

-In this, you route calls equally across your agents.
-For example, if there are 10 agents in your organization, the first agent receives the first call.
-Once they accept the call, the second call goes to the second agent.
-And so on.
+In this method, you route calls equally across your agents.
+For example, if your organization has 10 agents, the first agent receives the first call.
+After they accept the call, the second call goes to the second agent, and so on.
+This approach ensures an even distribution of calls among all agents

-In this, the calls are routed based on the availability of the agents.
-This is similar to the least idle strategy, where you route the next call to the longest available agents.
-Once they attend a call, it sends them back to the end of the line.
+In this approach, calls are routed based on agent availability, similar to the least idle strategy, where the system routes the next call to the longest available agent.
+After handling a call, the system places the agent at the end of the line.
+This approach ensures fair call distribution, but it prioritizes availability over specific skills.

 In this, calls are routed based on the weights of the agents.
 The weights are assigned manually to each agent in your organization.
 For example, imagine your organization has 3 agents – Agent A with 50 points, Agent B with 20 points, and Agent C with 30 points.
 Out of 100 incoming calls, 50 calls are routed to Agent A, 20 calls are to Agent B, and 30 calls are routed to Agent C.